learning2hash/learning2hash.github.io/_publications/li2016random.markdown

 bibkey: li2016random
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1602.06577'}
-tags: ['Cross-Modal', 'Quantisation', 'Shallow', 'Quantization', 'Applications']
+tags: ['KDD', 'Applications', 'Quantization and Compression', 'Quantization', 'Indexing and Efficiency']
 ---
 The method of random projections has become a standard tool for machine learning, data mining, and search with massive data at Web scale.
 The effective